petar-bibulic/peaktopia/README.md

         * select peaks manually (under development)
         * use autoprocess (under development)
 2. Select one or more files for peak comparison
-3. Select unique peaks for each file
+3. Select unique peaks from each file
-4. Save your peaks to the database or export them as .csv or .json
+4. Save your peaks to the database or export them as .csv or .json (under development)

 [^1]: Image upload only available to signed-in users